 - Proteins.
 If you aren't vegan or vegetarian, these Garlic Mushrooms taste wonderful with chicken or steak.
 If you are, then sauteed tofu also tastes delicious with them.

 - Grains.
 Over pasta, quinoa, couscous, or rice, these mushrooms are the perfect companion.

 - On its own.
 With their firm texture and great flavor, you can enjoy these Garlic Mushrooms as a healthy afternoon snack, too.
 Grab a fork and dig in!

 If you love flavorful vegetarian dishes, then these Garlic Mushrooms are sure to delight you.
 They have such great buttery flavor, mixed with pungent garlic, fresh herbs, and acidic white wine.
 With a touch of heat, they are a juicy side dish that is absolutely scrumptious.

-For a make ahead dish, these Garlic Mushrooms are also great.
-You can prepare them ahead of time to bring out for a lunch or dinner when you're ready.
+For a make-ahead dish, these Garlic Mushrooms are also great.
+You can prepare them ahead of time to bring out for lunch or dinner when you're ready.
 You can also repurpose them for a pizza topping or in a marinara sauce.
 This versatile Garlic Mushroom recipe would make a great addition to any family's meal plan.